konflux-ci/build-definitions/README.md

 This repository contains components that are managed by the Konflux Build Team.

 This includes default Pipelines and Tasks.
-You need to have bootstrapped a working Konflux configuration from (see `https://github.com/redhat-appstudio/infra-deployments`) for the dev of pipelines or new tasks.
+You need to have bootstrapped a working Konflux configuration (see `https://github.com/redhat-appstudio/infra-deployments`) for developing pipelines or new tasks.

 Pipelines and Tasks are delivered into Konflux via the quay organization `konflux-ci/tekton-catalog`.
 Pipelines are bundled and pushed into repositories prefixed with `pipeline-` and tagged with `$GIT_SHA` (the tag will be updated with every change).
-Tasks are bundled and pushed into repositories prefixed with `task-` and tagged with `$VERSION`, where `VERSION` is the task version (the tag is updated when the task file contains any change in the PR)
+Tasks are bundled and pushed into repositories prefixed with `task-` and tagged with `$VERSION`, where `VERSION` is the task version (the tag is updated when the task file contains any change in the PR).

 **Note:** The `appstudio-utils` image has been deprecated and replaced by `quay.io/konflux-ci/task-runner`.
 Tasks use the `task-runner` image as their utility container.